 From the moment he arrives, Mahony’s presence completely changes the village.
 Women fall all over themselves.
 The real and the fantastic are blurred.
 Chatty ghosts rise from their graves with secrets to tell, and local preacher Father Quinn will do anything to get rid of the slippery young man who is threatening the moral purity of his parish.

-As the series name implies, this book is set in Dublin, Ireland.
+If murder mystery books set in Ireland are your thing, you’ll want to check out this book.
 This is the first book in the Dublin Murder Squad series.
-And, if you enjoy a good psychological suspense book, you’ll want to check this one out!
+And, if you enjoy a good psychological suspense book, you’ll love this one!

 As dusk approaches a small Dublin suburb in the summer of 1984, mothers begin to call their children home.
 But on this warm evening, three children do not return from the dark and silent woods.
 When the police arrive, they find only one of the children gripping a tree trunk in terror, wearing blood-filled sneakers, and unable to recall a single detail of the previous hours.